top of page

 Pruning Fig Trees | How Much to Prune & How to Keep Them Small

-This guide will cover the when, why, and how of pruning fig trees.
+This guide will cover the when, why, and how of pruning fig trees, clearing up misconceptions, while providing easy-to-understand, practical step-by-step advice for pruning fig trees so you can have the best fig tree possible.

 If you want to see more fig-related content like this, feel free to subscribe to the Fig Boss newsletter at the top of the page.

 One significant misunderstanding is the necessity of annual pruning.
-Mature fig trees do not require pruning unless they are getting too big or are very old (30–50 years) and need a boost in vitality.
-Similarly, young or newly planted trees might struggle to grow well due to challenges like the fig mosaic virus.
+Mature fig trees do not require pruning unless they are getting too big, are very old, or need a boost in vitality.
+Similarly, young or newly planted fig trees might struggle to grow and establish due to challenges like the fig mosaic virus.
 Pruning can help cure these issues.

 How Much to Prune Fig Trees

 When pruning fig trees, the amount of pruning depends on your goals, the tree’s age, and its overall condition.
-First, define your purpose.
+First, define your purpose for pruning.
+Here's a handy chart for each goal:

 Pruning for Maintenance: